 - All of Action 1 & 2

-- Support non-profits that are working to create higher transparency and more strict regulations in the mining industry.
+- Support non-profits that are working to create higher transparency and increased regulations in the mining industry.

 - Promote a circular economy.
 A circular economy is virtually waste-free, where products are constantly repaired and materials are almost always reused.
 As compared to today’s linear economy where raw materials are used to make products that ultimately end up being discarded into landfills.